 The Office of Career Services strives to empower students and alumni to identify and utilize their strengths, abilities, interests, and goals as they prepare to go out and serve the Church and impact the world for Christ.
 This is accomplished by offering services and tools that help in choosing a major; exploring occupations; providing assessments that help to identify and explore an individual's unique strengths, abilities, interests, and goals; developing resumes and preparing for interviews; locating internships, graduate schools, and jobs.
-These services work towards helping students and alumni feel more confident and able to be successfully placed in a career and job of their choosing.
+These services work towards helping students and alumni feel more confident in their job search now and in the future.

+Student Success

-Student Success The Student Success Committee strives to be a catalyst in enhancing student success, campus life, community development, and university-wide excellence.
+The Student Success Committee strives to be a catalyst in enhancing student success, campus life, community development, and university-wide excellence.
 This is accomplished by gathering student feedback regarding campus programs, activities, and services, and utilizing student feedback to determine university-wide enhancements.
 These services work toward retaining students and increasing graduation rates.
-Students who have questions or concerns regarding their experience at Hope are encouraged to be in touch with Student Success staff.
+Students who have questions or concerns regarding their experience at

+HIU are encouraged to be in touch with Student Success staff.
 Students considering withdrawal should meet with Student Success staff in order to explore their options and, if necessary, begin the withdrawal process.